Rothamsted/agri-schemas/doc/biomol-use-cases/oma-use-case/orthology-fastoma-use-case-cypher.md

 ## Homology Trees

-as discussed, an homology tree is a synthetic view of a subtree of HOGs (or alike), which omits the topological details and instead assigns genes or proteins directly to it.
+As discussed in the [main README](README.md), a homology tree is a synthetic view of a subtree of HOGs (or alike) which omits the topological details and instead assigns genes or proteins directly to it.

 ```cypher
 /*